- Why Are Back Muscles Important?

 Now, move your extended arms slowly up above your head in a circular motion, up and down.
 Reverse the arms back to the original position.
-Pause for 2 seconds, and reverse the motion again for 8 – 10 reps in 3 – 4 sets.
+Pause for 2 seconds, and reverse the motion again for 8 to 10 reps in 3 to 4 sets.

-4. Inchworm.
-This effective low-impact exercise works well to increase the strength and flexibility of the core, upper back, shoulders, arms, and chest.
+4. Inchworm is an effective low-impact exercise that works well to increase the strength and flexibility of the core, upper back, shoulders, arms, and chest.
 You can practice this exercise as a warm-up or routine.